-The SEL site in Boelter Hall houses the engineering, mathematics, statistics, astronomy, and atmospheric and oceanic sciences collections; most public service staff and librarians; and divisions for administration, collection development and public services.
-Other SEL collections covering chemistry, geology-geophysics, and physics are housed in Young Hall and the Geology Building.
+The SEL/Engineering and Mathematical Sciences Collection in Boelter Hall houses the engineering, mathematics, statistics, astronomy, and atmospheric and oceanic sciences collections, as well as most librarian and staff offices; and the administrative, collection development, and public services divisions.
+SEL collections in Young Hall and the Geology Building contain complementary materials in chemistry, physics, and geology-geophysics.

-The SEL collection contains over 584,000 volumes, subscriptions to almost 4,900 current serials, and over 4 million technical reports.
-"Questions?
-Ask Us" online live chat, e-mail, and in-person reference assistance is provided Monday through Friday.
+The SEL collection contains over 585,000 print volumes, subscribes to almost 4,900 current serials in print and/or electronic formats, and includes over 4 million technical reports.
+In addition to e-journals, the library provides Web access to article databases covering each discipline and several thousand e-books.